garrettheking/homebridge-sunset-lamp-ble/README.md

+I have created this fork to attempt to update it for newer homebridge version as well as understanding how the source code works.
 # homebridge-sunset-lamp-ble

 Homebridge plugin for [this specific sunset lamp](https://ja.aliexpress.com/item/1005002359444838.html), though in theory it should work with any ["iStrip+"](https://apps.apple.com/us/app/istrip/id1524125189) compatible lamp.
 This plugin has an encryption key that is hardcoded in the device so it likely will not work with other devices.